-If you’re in a business partnership or a longstanding working relationship that isn’t working, ask yourself these questions.
+If you’re in a business partnership or a longstanding working relationship that isn’t working, ask yourself the below questions.
 Then, if you need to change or end the partnership, we’ll provide you with a short to-do checklist towards that end.

 A client, we’ll call her Linda, had a business that was struggling financially and operationally.
 She was totally disgusted because her partner of several years was no longer carrying his weight and didn’t seem to understand the gravity of the situation.
 She was stressed at the continued havoc that this partnership was causing in nearly every aspect of her life.

 She created Job Roles for herself, her partner and each of her staff.
-Because of the longstanding relationship between her and her partner, we agreed it was best if a qualified consultant meet with the partner and her to present things up to this point.
-NOTE: Using a third-party (like an attorney or mediator) can offer a different perspective to a known problem.
+Because of the longstanding relationship between her and her partner, we agreed it was best if a qualified consultant meet with the partners to present things up to this point.
+NOTE: Using a third-party (like an attorney or mediator) can offer a different, often more helpful, perspective to a known problem.

 The partner was cordial and listened politely, as had been expected.
-But, of course, he didn’t really GET IT that things had to change.
+But, he didn’t really get it that things had to change.
 Linda gave it four months under the new plan.
 Unfortunately, she had to bite the bullet and make the decision to end the partnership.
 Linda realized that with several changes to the business operating methods, she didn’t actually need a partner.
 She had been carrying the business alone for several years anyway.

 - You’re feeling like you’re carrying more than your share of the work.